Top DWI Lawyer & DUI Attorney Jacksonville, Florida

 - DUI school

-- Six months of jail time
+- Up to six months of jail time

 If you have been charged with a DUI contact a DUI Attorney Jacksonville FL locals depend on immediately for help.
 DUI/DWI cases can be confusing.
 We are often able to help lessen the impact of driving under the influence (DUI) for many people.
-We recognize that each case is unique and that a “cookie cutter” approach is not in your best interest.
+We recognize that each case is unique and that a “cookie-cutter” approach is not in your best interest.

 A good DUI Attorney can help determine whether police followed proper procedures when they asked you to take a DUI/DWI test.